Xylon2/interrobench/README.md

 ## Running

 If you want to run this benchmark yourself, you will need:
-- an account and API key for whichever LLM provider you want to use
+- An account and API key for whichever LLM provider you want to use
-- a computer to install python and postgres on. postgres is how it stores analytics for each run
+- A computer to install Python and PostgreSQL on.
+Postgres is how it stores analytics for each run

-First checkout this code.
+Checkout this code.

 Install these:
+- PostgreSQL
+  - server
-- postgresql-server and client
+  - client
+  - libpq-dev
+- Python3:
+  - runtime
+  - pip
-- python3, pip and virtualenv
+  - virtualenv

 Create a postgresql database and user.